igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

     '''

 .. figure:: ./figures/topological_sort.png
-   :alt: The visual representation of a directed acyclic graph(DAG)
+   :alt: Topological sort of a directed acyclic graph (DAG)
    :align: center

-   The graph `g`
+   The graph `g` with topological sorting.

-- :meth:`topological_sorting` returns a list of node IDs.
-- We can set two modes as a parameter.
+We can easily plot our topologically sorted graph as follows:

-For generating the visualization figure, here's the code:

 .. code-block:: python